How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the speeches from Naomi & Petie’s fab day. 📍Inishowen Gateway, Buncrana, Donegal

-Story 20 – First dance
+Wedding Story 20 – First dance

 Usually one full page story, bringing us neatly to a 40-page album.

-How big should your own album be?
+How big should your own wedding album be?

 30 pages (15 stories) is the norm